AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 At the end of this lesson, you will be able to:

 * Add Extensions to your a mobile Launch property
+* Add the Analytics extension
+* Add the Target and Target VEC extensions

+>[!NOTE] Adobe Audience Manager is implemented via a configuration in the Analytics extension and thus you will not need to add the Audience Manager extension in this tutorial

 ## Review the Pre-installed extensions